ietf-wg-cellar/ebml-specification/specification.markdown

 As well as defining standard data types, EBML uses a system of Elements to make up an EBML "document."
 Elements incorporate an Element ID, a descriptor for the size of the element, and the binary data itself.
-Futher, Elements can be nested, or contain, Elements of a lower "level."
+Futher, Elements can be nested or contain Elements of a lower "level."

 Element IDs are outlined as follows, beginning with the ID itself, followed by the Data Size, and then the non-interpreted Binary itself: